forestgrape/coronavirus/index.md

 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
     - Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction (greater than 5 micro meter) with a 25 fold reduction in the number of viral copies
     -  statistically significant 2.8 fold reduction in copies detected in the fine aerosol fraction (smaller than 5 micro meter)
     - Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

     Assuming for  reduction of small exhaled aerosols an average of 2.5 and a reduction 50%, so a factor 2, for inhaling: everybody wearing a mask would yield a reduction of a factor 5 = (2 times less particles inhaled) * (2.5 times less particles in air since less exhaled).
-This could yield a significant for people who's main exposure to Sars-CoV-2 are public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
+This can yield a significant reduction in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 <!--
 Reasons against masks seem sometimes rather searched: